 Instead, what prospects want today is real insight, up front, that demonstrates knowledge and understanding of what’s really going on in their world.

-The psychology behind this is that you must think of and present yourself as an expert, not just some low-level salesperson who’s just going to suck your prospects’ time.
+The psychology behind this is that you must think of and present yourself as an expert, not just some low-level sales professional who’s just going to suck your prospects’ time.

 You must bring insight to the table early on.